nulib-oer/lantern-report/text/arl-final-report.md

 We wanted to make sure that Lantern, as an idea, was worth developing further.
 We assembled a panel of six librarians at academic libraries around the country to test and review an early version of Lantern.
 Each librarian was paid a stipend to review the documentation, complete two tutorials, and discuss their experiences.
 Some quotes from our interviews:

 > \"You\'ve provided an environment in which librarians who are not programmers could experiment with using markdown.
-There\'s a lot that\'s unfamiliar, and I feel like what you\'ve done is to make it more accessible to people like me.\" -- Anita Walz, Assistant Director of Open Education, Virginia Tech University Libraries
+There\'s a lot that\'s unfamiliar, and I feel like what you\'ve done is to make it more accessible to people like me.\" **--Anita Walz, Assistant Director of Open Education, Virginia Tech University Libraries**
 >
 > "With Lantern, OER creation is made very simple.
-I could follow along and actually get a textbook produced." -Kathy Clark, Director, Phillips Library, Aurora University
+I could follow along and actually get a textbook produced." **--Kathy Clark, Director, Phillips Library, Aurora University**
 >
 > "With Lantern, you can take files that someone gives you and create a website without having to do anything, really.
-I could take a 300-page Word document textbook and easily turn it into a website.\" -Tim Fluhr, Head of Library Services, Illinois Institute of Technology
+I could take a 300-page Word document textbook and easily turn it into a website.\" **--Tim Fluhr, Head of Library Services, Illinois Institute of Technology**

 This process generated numerous great ideas, resulting in a major overhaul of the original documentation and workflow.
 For this iteration of _Lantern_, we provide documentation for the "GitHub workflow" and minimal guidance on the "Desktop workflow" (i.e. standalone environment, _without_ GitHub).
 Future iterations will provide more helpful instruction on using Lantern in a stanadlone production environment on the user's computer.